Published in

 Opinions and Conclusion.

 The Oedipus and the Sphinx is a mastermind in itself with all the values and warm appearance.
-Honestly, it looks like a dream which reveals the mysterious doors of creativity.
-Gustave has done an impeccable job through his imagination, inspiration from the Bible and warm colours.
-I dearly hope that I can witness through my naked eye one of its exhibitions in the coming days or years.
+Honestly, it looks like a dream that reveals the mysterious doors of creativity.
+Gustave has done an impeccable job through his imagination, inspiration from the Bible, and warm colors.
+I dearly hope that I can witness, through my naked eyes, one of its exhibitions in the coming days or years.

 Resources.